-On the basis of internal UBS data, we calculate the impacts on Corporate and Bank exposure amounts implied by the BCBS 307 and BCBS 347 proposals for CCFs.
-In the latter case, the effects lead to an approximate doubling of exposures to both Banks and Corporates.
+On the basis of internal UBS data, we calculate the impacts on Corporate and Bank exposure amounts implied by the BCBS 307, BCBS 347 and BCBS 424 proposals for CCFs.
+In calculating BCBS 347, the effects lead to an approximate doubling of exposures to both Banks and Corporates.
 We, therefore, multiple the Corporate exposures of all banks by two and multiple the Bank exposures of the other large bank by two.
 The Commodity Trading Finance category of Specialised Lending is treated as Corporate category and is boosted by a factor of 2.6 which is derived from UBS actual portfolio data.
 For UBS, we use our actual estimate of the UBS exposure inclusive of the adjustment for the new CCF rates.
 For the CCF adjustment under BCBS 307, we follow a similar approach.
 The scaling factors to boost SA exposure amount are 1.11, 1.16 and 1.2 for Corporates, Banks and CTF respectively.
+To implement CCFs rules in BCBS 424, we adopted the same rescaling factors used in BCBS 307 as described above.